loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 #### Auto Stop Criteria

-The auto selection process stops by default if it is not possible to find better parameters as compared with the detected ones.
+The auto selection process is stopped by default if it is not possible to find better parameters as compared with the detected ones.
 To limit the operation time, at the same time it is possible to limit also the number of autofit stages and autofit time.

-* **Autofit stages not more** means the maximum number of the algorithm steps (0 — restrictions are disabled);
+* **Autofit stages not more** means the maximum number of the algorithm steps (0 — restrictions are disabled).
 * **Autofit time not more (s)** means the maximum algorithm operation time (0 — restriction is disabled).

 > **Note:** In the course of the work it is required to take into account that practically both restrictions can be insignificantly exceeded when using subsample for autofit, as the best full set Neural Network will be trained at the last unrestricted stage.